 Walks (based on distance) from The Crown & Anchor in Ham,

-North Wessex Downs Area of Outstanding Natural Beauty walks, cycle and riding routes
+North Wessex Downs National Landscape walks, cycle and riding routes

 West Berkshire Countryside Society Walk Leaflets